VexillumNox/MarketPlus/README.md

 # MarketPlus

 **MarketPlus** is a web application built with Flask that allows users to view real-time stock market data.
-Users can search for a stock symbol (e.g. `AAPL` for Apple) and see the latest stock information pulled from the Polygon.io API.
+Users can search for a stock symbol (e.g. `AAPL` for Apple) and see the latest stock information pulled from the Alpha Vantage API.
 The project is designed to be simple, lightweight, and easy to use.

 ---